Minres/TGC-ISS/README.md

 ## Quick start

 * you need to have a C++14 capable compiler, make or ninja, python, and cmake installed
+ > **Warning:** With the Usage of conan2 the LLVM backend became deprecated as there is no conan package available yet.

 ### common setup

 * install conan.io (see also http://docs.conan.io/en/latest/installation.html):